wiselencave/Warcraft_MRF_Blender/mrf_info.md

 As for the world space and the space of 3D campaign screens, MRF will also be rendered there, but only as a static object, that is, the mesh from zero frame of the MRF will be loaded.

-In short, **MRF animation is only functional in screen space, and while the map is running**.

 ## Rendering Issues with Frame API

 When rendering MRF models through the **Frame API** as `SPRITE`, a particularly annoying issue may arise: the sprite can sometimes "sink" into world models.
 In other words, instead of rendering clearly above world geometry, it appears as though both world models and the sprite are being drawn in the same space.
 This creates a visual glitch where parts of the MRF model seem to be clipped or occluded by the environment.

 This is **not a specific issue with MRF**, but rather a general problem with `SPRITE` frames in Warcraft III.
 The exact mechanism is unclear, but from experimental observations, it seems that the issue might be related to depth calculations between the sprite's camera and the game world.
 One possible explanation is that the distance from the sprite's camera to its vertices shold be less than the distance from the game camera to world objects.

 ### **Known Workarounds:**